310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Chiaki %}
 That would be nice, thank you.
-You've become very considerate, Kanata.
+You’ve become very considerate, Kanata.
 {% endbubble %}

 {% bubble Kanata v2 %}